diva-exchange/academia/content-creation/topics.md

 # Topics: New Articles
 _Instructions: add new topic suggestions on top, same format as the very first topic at the bottom._

+## Conference FOSDEM 2023, 3/4 February, Brussels, https://fosdem.org/2023/
+diva.exchange will talk about:
+* Javascript for Privacy-Protecting Peer-to-Peer Applications, Usage of the I2P-SAM Javascript Library: Anonymized and End-to-End Encrypted Communication
+* DNS for I2P: a Distributed Network without Central Authority, How Students Tried to Create a DNS for an Overlay Network without a Central Authority

 ## 15-Dec-2022 Short Book review
 Book "Vincent Gramoli - Blockchain Scalability and its Foundations in Distributed Systems", 2022 - What is the relation to DIVA (development of "Democratic Byzantine Faul Tolerance" since 2020.